RIPE-NCC/ripe-database-documentation/docs/18.Installation-and-Development/01-Getting-started-on-macOS.md

 # Getting Started on macOS

-* For macOS create or update the file `~/.bash_profile`.
-* Some paths may need to be modified based on your local configuration.
-* Source init script after making changes: `. ~/.bash_profile`.

 <i>It is recommended that for quick installation of necessary following binaries use one of package managers:
   * Brew(http://brew.sh)
   * MacPorts(https://www.macports.org/)</i>